-Iris recognition biometric technology positively determines the identity of an individual by capturing a highresolution digital photograph of an individual's iris.
+Iris recognition biometric technology positively determines the identity of an individual by capturing a high-resolution digital photograph of an individual's iris.
 The technology can tell the difference between twins or even an individual's right and left eye.
 The technology is non-intrusive.
 An image of the iris is captured by simply looking into the camera.
+The system was developed by Biometric Intelligence & Identification Technologies (BI2 Technologies) of Plymouth, Massachusetts.
 The enabling iris recognition biometric technology is provided by Iridian Technologies, Inc. and the system will employ Panasonic Security Systems' BM-ET330 Iris Readers.

-"Today marks the official beginning of this important project in Utah," said Sheriff Slater.
+"Today marks the official beginning of this important project in Maine," said Sheriff Ross.
 "This new will help us identify and locate missing children, as well as seniors who may wander due to Alzheimer's disease or dementia."